Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Uniform Framework

 \section{Locally Uniform Framework}

 The problem setup is depicted in Fig.~\ref{intro_figure}a.
 We consider a surface and surrounding medium in two spatial dimensions that are characterized by the dielectric function $\varepsilon(x,z)$ and the magnetic permeability function $\mu(x,z)$.
 The medium surrounding the surface is homogeneous.
-We choose the surface to be locally uniform along the $z$-direction, i.e.\ the cross section along the $x$-direction varies continuously and slowly with $z$.
-A planewave of frequency $\omega$ from the surrounding medium is incident upon the surface with wave vector $\bm{\beta} = (\beta_x, \beta_0)$ (propagation constant $\beta_0$).
-Here, the goal is to solve for the coupling of the incident planewave to guided waves in the surface.
+We choose the surface to be locally uniform along the $z$-direction; that is, the cross section along the $x$-direction varies continuously and slowly with $z$.
+A plane wave of frequency $\omega$ from the surrounding medium is incident upon the surface with wave vector $\bm{\beta} = (\beta_x, \beta_0)$ (propagation constant $\beta_0$).
+Here, the goal is to solve for the coupling of the incident plane wave to guided waves in the surface.